jpjh/PQBR_PLASMIDS/docs/1_Assembly.md

 This gives complete, oriented assemblies for most sequences.
-Some are missing due to a lack of blastn matches: the Group II plasmids pQBR23 and pQBR24, pQBR26, pQBR105 (no similar plasmids amongst the groups), and pQBR50 (for unclear reasons, should be related to pQBR103 — preliminary ACT comparisons suggests further work is probably required to resolve this plasmid).
+Some are missing due to a lack of blastn matches: the Group II plasmids pQBR23 and pQBR24, pQBR26, pQBR105 (no similar plasmids amongst the groups).

 For pQBR23 and pQBR24, these should be oriented to the same point.
 Run a quick Prokka annotation and identify a putative replicase.